Pujeyasi/MSFT-AAF-UN/2-AI Workshop/README.md

 1. Return to the QnA Maker web portal tab  ( [ai](https://qnamaker.ai/)) and refresh the page.

-This is where Picture 14 goes
 ![](./labimages/images14a.PNG "image14")

-2. On the QnA Maker portal, select **Create a knowledge base** from the top menu.
+1. On the QnA Maker portal, select **Create a knowledge base** from the top menu.

 ![](./labimages/image15a.PNG "image15")